-To register a fund under the Cayman Islands Mutual Funds Law (2020 Revision), the requisite application form and offering memorandum must be submitted to the Cayman Islands Monetary Authority (CIMA) in advance of the fund launch and directors must be registered under the Director Registration and Licensing Law.
+To register an open-ended fund, the requisite application form and offering memorandum must be submitted to CIMA in advance of the fund launch and directors must be registered under the Director Registration and Licensing Law.
 The administrator and auditor of the fund must submit consent letters confirming responsibility for these important roles.